 Studies monitoring range trend depend greatly on site selection, especially when dealing with large geographic areas such as wildlife management units.
 Since it is impossible to intensively monitor all vegetation or habitat types within a unit, it is necessary to concentrate on specific sites and/or "key" areas within distinct plant communities on big game ranges.
-These "key" areas should be places where big game has demonstrated a definite pattern of use during normal climatic conditions over a long period.
-Trend studies are located within these areas of high use and/or crucial habitat as agreed upon by DWR, BLM, and USFS personnel.
-Often, range trend studies are established in conjunction with permanently marked pellet group transects.
-Once a "key" area has been selected, specific placement for sampling is determined.
+These "key" areas should be places where big game animals have demonstrated a definite pattern of use during normal climatic conditions over a long period.
+Trend studies are located within these areas of high use and/or crucial habitat as agreed upon by Utah Division of Wildlife Resources (DWR), Bureau of Land Management (BLM), and US Forest Service (USFS) personnel.
+Historically, Range Trend studies were established in conjunction with permanently marked pellet group transects.
+Once a "key" area is selected, then specific placement for sampling will be determined.
 The sampling grid is carefully placed in order to adequately represent the surrounding area.
-Half-high steel fence posts or similar material permanently marks all sampling baselines.
-The first, or "0 foot baseline stake", is marked with a metal tag for proper identification of the transect.
+Half-high steel fence posts or similar materials permanently mark all sampling baselines.
+The first, or "0-foot baseline stake", is marked with a metal tag for proper identification of the transect.

-Study sites for the Watershed Restoration Imitative (WRI) are placed to monitor vegetation treatment projects.
-Studies are established to assess conditions prior to treatment.
-Each study is re-read approximately every 3-5 years following treatment.
+Study sites for the Watershed Restoration Initiative (WRI) are placed to monitor vegetation treatment projects.
+Studies are established to assess conditions prior to treatment, and then are re-read approximately every 3-5 years following treatment.